Kai-0808/anki-multiple-choise-question-template/README.md

 ### ✨ New Features

+>ℹ️**Note**: Some features (marked with ‼️) are not included in the `MCQ_Demo.apkg` file, but are available in the code files.
+You can simply replace them after importing the deck file.

 - **Group of Questions Support**: Create cards with up to 5 questions instead of just one
 - **Enhanced Layout & Styling**: Clearer question blocks with better visual separation and organization
 - **Note ID for Card Management**: Added optional Note ID field for clear card identification and organization